Fahad Al Rajaan

 Fahad Maziad Al Rajaan (23 December 1948 – 6 September 2022) was a Kuwaiti banker.
 From 1992 to 2015, Fahad Al Rajaan served as Company Director of Ahli United Bank (UK) Plc.

 Career

 Al Rajaan was born in Kuwait.
 He acted as the director general of the Public Institution For Social Security Fund in Kuwait (PIFSS) since 1984.
-The PIFSS is behind one of the most comprehensive and publicly beneficial welfare systems in operation in the world today.
+The PIFSS operates a comprehensive and publicly beneficial welfare systems for Kuwaiti citizens.
 Al Rajaan believed that the socio-economic success of Kuwait is based on oil reserves, the relatively small population, democracy, lack of debt and the constitution.
-The Kuwaiti pension scheme has been recognised as one of the highest in terms of benefits for people in the west.
+The Kuwaiti pension scheme has been recognised as one of the highest in terms of benefits.

 Alongside his work at the PIFSS, Al Rajaan had held a number of senior roles within the finance industry.
 As chairman of the Ahli United Bank had responsibility for the largest lender by market in Bahrain and a major commercial and investment banking group.
 He also held the chairmanship of Wafra Investment Advisory Group in New York, which was established primarily to invest monies from the PIFSS.